webplatform/docs/html/data_types/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|Data types are a way of configuring how a HTML element ( “HTML tag” ) should look or behave on a HTML document or a view in a Web Application.
 The data types are existing attributes associated with a HTML element.
-The attributes that don’t have predefined data types are used by CSS stylesheets and for further enhancements through Javascript logic.}}
+The "id" and "class" attribute doesn't have predefined data types and is used by CSS stylesheets or for further enhancements through Javascript logic.}}
 {{API_Listing|Query=[[Category:HTML]][[Category:Data Type]]
 |Use_page_title=No
 |List_all_subpages=No